roman-bushuiev/covid-2020-cz-statistics/README.md

-# Covid in Czech Republic in 2020
+# Covid in the Czech Republic in 2020

 Covid data analysis using Elastic stack (Elastic search, Logstash, Kibana).